Green Abundance By Design

 Native Meadow Maintenance

-After the first season the plants in your meadow have established roots and are on their way to thriving.
-There will be some plants that have not fully matured and flower yet, but will be healthy enough to be left on their own.
+After season one, the plants in your Native Meadow have established roots and are on their way to thriving maturity.
+There will be some plants that have not fully matured and/or that have not yet flowered, but will be healthy enough to be left on their own.
 Watering after the first season will be unnecessary and controlling weeds will be the primary concern.

-The meadow will want to be mowed seasonally.
-This can be either the late fall or early spring.
-A spring mowing will allow for the winter interest a meadow provides while also providing important habitat for insects.
-Mowing in April - May is recommended.
-To make the space more aesthetically tidy for the winter, a late fall (October-December) mowing can be performed.
-The seasonal mowing is also important to help curb woody plants from establishing themselves in the now infrequently mowed space.
+From this point forward, we recommend that the meadow is mowed seasonally.
+This can be either in the late fall or early spring.
+A spring mowing will allow for the winter interest to remain while also providing important habitat for insects.
+Mowing in April - May is our ideal recommendation.
+If you wish to make the space more aesthetically tidy for the winter, a late fall (October-December) mowing can be performed.
+Seasonal mowing is also important to help curb woody plants from establishing themselves in the now infrequently mowed space.
 This is the main difference between your traditional lawn and a meadow.
-A lawn’s frequent mowing curbs any growth from most woody species.
-With a meadow because mowing has been reduced to seasonal cuts, woody plants will have the opportunity to establish themselves if not controlled seasonally.
-Invasive species like asiatic bittersweet will want to be managed during the summer months as seasonal mowing will not hinder their ability to persist year over year.
+Mowing a lawn frequently keeps any growth of most woody species from occuring.
+In the circumstance of a meadow, because mowing has been reduced to seasonal cuts, woody plants will have the opportunity to establish themselves if not controlled seasonally.
+When it comes to invasive species like Asiatic bittersweet, it is best to manage these invasive woodies throughout the summer months (as seasonal mowing will not be enough to hinder their ability to persist year over year).

 Mowable Meadow Establishment

-With our mowable meadows, the approach to creating a meadow is different than our native meadow establishment.
-We are seeding wildflowers in existing cool season turf grass lawns.
-As a result the timing and approach for establishment and maintenance is a bit different.
+With our Mowable Meadows, the approach to creating a meadow is different from our Native Meadow establishment.
+We are seeding wildflowers into existing cool season turf grass lawns.
+As a result, the timing and approach for establishment and maintenance is a bit different.

 Watering

-As with our native meadow seeding, watering does not need to be as frequent as with new lawn establishment.
-Typically a weekly watering is recomended to get wildflower seed to germinate.
+Our Native Meadow seeding does not need to be watered as frequently as a newly established lawn.
+Typically a weekly watering is recommended to get wildflower seed to germinate.
 Avoiding watering all together is also an option if you wish to conserve water and have less reliable first season germination during times of drought.

 Mowing

-Different from the native meadow and the mowable meadow is that the grasses in a mowable meadow are cool season and thus grow most actively during the spring when the flowers are still dormant or just emerging.
-Especially when a space is newly seeded, mowing the grass until July is recommended to keep the height of the grass shorter and allow for better germination of the wildflower seed.
-In the fall, while we typically recommend keeping a native meadow still standing, we do recommend cutting back the mowable meadow to keep the cool season grasses from becoming too matted and building up to much material for spring.
+The difference between the Native Meadow and the Mowable Meadow is that grasses in a Mowable Meadow are cool season and thus grow most actively during the spring when the flowers are still dormant or just emerging.
+Especially when a space is newly seeded, mowing the grass until July is recommended.
+The short grass height allows for better germination of the wildflower seed.
+In the fall, while we typically recommend keeping a native meadow standing, we do recommend cutting back the Mowable Meadow to keep cool season grasses from becoming too matted and to keep from having too much material build up for spring.

 Mowable Meadow Maintenance